 Mini-books, Flaps, and Student Folder Websites - links to sites with instructions to make all kinds of mini-books and manipulatives for your lapbooks

-Master List of Lapbooks (Homeschool Share) – Hundreds of lapbooks with content downloads compiled by Homeschool Share
+Master List of Lapbooks (Homeschool Share) - Hundreds of lapbooks compiled by Homeschool Share

-Dynamic 2 Moms – This site is free and everything is free on it.
-Contains information about lapbooking, notebooking and unit studies and is designed for the middle or high school homeschooler.
+Tina's Dynamic Homeschool Plus - Information about lapbooking, notebooking and unit studies and is designed for the middle or high school homeschooler.
 There are also a number of resources for the elementary age homeschooler.

 Minibooks - A collection of minibook tutorials

-WorksheetWorks.com – This very cool worksheet website is still in Beta development but I had no problems with it and am impressed with not only the range of worksheets but the ability to select difficulty level for creation and instant download.
-In addition to the instantly generated downloads, there is a collection of graphic organizers under Miscellanea that are not only useful for thought organization, but would work very well for notebooking and lapbooking.
+WorksheetWorks.com - This very cool worksheet website is still in Beta development but I had no problems with it and am impressed with not only the range of worksheets but the ability to select difficulty level for creation.
+In addition to instantly generated files, there is a collection of graphic organizers under Miscellanea that are not only useful for thought organization but would work very well for notebooking and lapbooking.

 Lapbooking 101 - This blog has a wealth of resources for lapbooking.